Samara Oblast

 The oblast borders Tatarstan in the north, Orenburg Oblast in the east, Kazakhstan (West Kazakhstan Province) in the south, Saratov Oblast in the southwest and Ulyanovsk Oblast in the west.

-It is located in 3 natural zones: the forest zone (coniferous and broad-leaved forests), the basis of which is pine-oak forests, pine forests and broad-leaved forests with the participation of oak and maple.
+It is located in 3 natural landscape zones: the forest zone (coniferous and broad-leaved forests), the basis of which is pine-oak forests, pine forests and broad-leaved forests with the participation of oak and maple.
 Spruce occasionally joins them.
 Areas of the southern taiga are found on the coast of the region.
 The forest-steppe zone occupies the central regions of the region and is represented by a combination of areas of broad-leaved forests, most often oak and meadow steppes.
 Red deer, roe deer, elk, and sometimes bears are found in these forests.
 The south of the region is occupied by steppes consisting of typchak and sagebrush.

 History

 The Samara region contains a remarkable succession of archaeological cultures from 7000 BC to 4000 BC.
 These sites have revealed Europe's earliest pottery (Elshanka culture), the world's oldest horse burial and signs of horse worship (the Syezzheye cemetery of Samara culture) and the earliest kurgans associated with Proto-Indo-Europeans (e.g., Krivoluchye assigned to Khvalynsk culture).